ReturnInfinity/BareMetal/doc/Debugging.md

 When the kernel is compiled a file called `kernel-debug.txt` is generated.
 This file can be used as a reference for opcode addresses within the kernel.
 Add `0x100000` to any address in the text file for the actual in-memory address.

 Start QEMU with the `-S` switch to start the virtual machine in a paused mode if you need to add a breakpoint somewhere in the kernel startup code.
-You can unpause the execution by typing `c` into GDB after you create the breakpoint.
+You can un-pause the execution by typing `c` into GDB after you create the breakpoint.

 ## The QEMU monitor